liatrio/emerald-grove-pet-clinic-jburns/docs/TESTING.md

 ## Overview

-The Spring PetClinic application employs a multi-layered testing approach following the test pyramid principle.
+The Spring PetClinic application employs a **Strict Test-Driven Development (TDD)** methodology with a multi-layered testing approach following the test pyramid principle.
+All feature implementations must follow the **Red-Green-Refactor** cycle:

+1. **RED**: Write a failing test that defines the desired behavior
+2. **GREEN**: Write the minimum code required to make the test pass
+3. **REFACTOR**: Improve the code while maintaining test coverage

 The test suite ensures code quality, prevents regressions, and validates application behavior across different layers and environments.

 ## Test Structure